-(1) Refer to "Non-IFRS Measures" section for discussion of non-IFRS measures used in this table.
+(1) Refer to "Non-IFRS Measures" section of MD&A for discussion of non-IFRS measures used in this table.

 SUMMARY OF FINANCIAL POSITION, FINANCIAL REQUIREMENTS AND LIQUIDITY

 Glacier generates sufficient cash flow from operations to meet anticipated working capital, capital expenditures, and debt service requirements.